hanghu/HomeIn/README.md

 With the questions mostly concerning the users, the crime information around houses in the past a few years within the cutoff distance are generated and added to house data by three steps.
 The example in our case is in '/Examples/data_preprocessing.ipynb'.

-- 1. Set a **year range**.
-In our case, we set the year range as the past 5 years before those houses are sold and drop all the crime data which are not in that time range.
+- **1. Set a year range.** In our case, we set the year range as the past 5 years before those houses are sold and drop all the crime data which are not in that time range.

-- 2. Set a **cutoff distance**.
-The cutoff distance in our case is default as 1.0 mile.
+- **2. Set a **cutoff distance.** The cutoff distance in our case is default as 1.0 mile.
 Plug in the gps corrdinates, house ids and crime type by the function _crime_info_output_ in module _crime_info_.
 This process might take a long time, in our case, it took 6.5h to generate all the crime data.

-- 3. Merge the crime data with house data based on their ids.
+- **3. Merge** the crime data with house data based on their ids.

 ####Step 3: Obtain Google Maps API Key and Define URL Parameters